-The Biden administration has set the stage for significant changes to Section 321 of the Tariff Act of 1930.
-This provision, which currently allows for the duty-free entry of shipments valued at $800 or less, is under scrutiny due to concerns about its potential for misuse and its impact on American businesses.
+The Biden administration is proposing significant revisions to Section 321 of the Tariff Act of 1930, commonly known as the de minimis rule.
+This provision currently permits duty-free entry for shipments valued at $800 or less.
+However, concerns about its misuse and impact on American businesses have prompted a reevaluation.

-For e-commerce businesses, particularly those relying heavily on cross-border shipments, the implications of these changes could be substantial.
-This article provides an in-depth look at the proposed Section 321 changes, their potential impact, and how businesses can prepare.
+For e-commerce companies, especially those relying on cross-border shipments, these changes could have substantial implications.
+This article provides an in-depth look at the proposed adjustments to Section 321, their potential impact, and steps businesses can take to prepare.

 Understanding Section 321 and the Proposed Changes

-• Increased Scrutiny and Data Requirements: Importers may be required to provide more detailed information about their shipments, including the country of origin, the value of the goods, and the identity of the seller and buyer.
+• Increased Scrutiny and Data Requirements: Importers might be required to provide more detailed information about their shipments, including the country of origin, value of goods, and identities of the seller and buyer.
 This could add complexity and administrative burden to the import process.
-This will increase the administrative burden and complexity of importing goods under Section 321.

 The Impact on E-commerce Businesses

-E-commerce businesses, especially those engaged in cross-border trade, could be significantly affected by the proposed changes.
-The potential impacts include:
+E-commerce businesses engaged in cross-border trade could be significantly affected by the proposed changes.
+Potential impacts include:

 • Increased Costs: If shipments no longer qualify for duty-free entry under Section 321, businesses will face additional costs in the form of duties and taxes.
 This could lead to higher prices for consumers or reduced profit margins for sellers.